ephraimpei/sales-data-visualization/readme.md

 ### App features
 You can:
-- Represent sales data in an interactive tree map
+- Represent hierarchical sales data in an interactive tree map
 - Use the provided CSV template to upload your own data

 The app features:
+- Beautiful styling
 - Clickable nodes that expand to the children level
-- Territory and State filters
+- Territory and State filters which dynamically update from the DataStore
-- Tooltip featuring "rolled up" data quantities on mouseover events
+- Tooltip featuring aggregate data quantities on mouseover events